k-Contraction: Theory and Applications: Applications

-Note that~$J^{[2]}$ is Metzler and irreducible.
-It follows from~\cite{Eyal_k_posi} that~\eqref{eq:3sus} is a strongly 2-cooperative system, and thus it satisfies the Poincar\'{e}-Bendixson property: a nonempty compact omega limit set which does not contain any equilibrium points is a closed orbit.
+Note that~$J^{[2]}(x)$ is Metzler for any~$x \in\Omega$, and irreducible for any~$x \in\Int(\Omega)$.
+It follows from the results in~\citep{Eyal_k_posi} that~\eqref{eq:3sus} is a strongly 2-cooperative system, and thus it satisfies the Poincar\'{e}-Bendixson property: a nonempty compact omega limit set which does not contain any equilibrium points is a closed orbit.